United Way Elgin Middlesex

 About United Way Elgin Middlesex:

 The United Way Elgin Middlesex (formerly United Way London Middlesex and United Way Elgin-St. Thomas) is dedicated to improving the quality of life in its community, and raises funds to address human service needs in London and Middlesex County.
-The organization funds a number of agencies, specifically focusing on poverty, mental health, and beginnings and transitions (children and immigrants).
+The organization funds many agencies, specifically focusing on poverty, mental health, and beginnings and transitions (children and immigrants).
 It raises funds primarily through the annual Community Campaign, which includes donations from company payrolls, corporations and individuals.
 In addition, it organizes programs, including youth engagement and labor services.

 United Way of London and Middlesex did not report its individual grants in F2016.
 However, in F2014, the United Way of London and Middlesex made grants to 81 programs, with more than 50 partners.
 The top 5 grant recipients in F2014 were Family Service Thames Valley ($511,000 or 9% of funds allocated to funded agencies), Boys' & Girls' Club of London ($482,500 or 8%), Big Brothers Big Sisters of London & Area ($412,500 or 7%), Canadian Mental Health Association - London & Middlesex ($368,000 or 6%) and the John Howard Society of London & District ($358,500 or 6%).